whimSYZ/lightSearch/README.md

+# lightSearch

-# lightSearch - full-text search in Go
+Full-text search in Go

 ## Introduction
 lightSearch is a lightweight full-text search engine built for **Markdown** developed in Go.
 It has optimizations specifically for Markdown documentation such as interpreting Front matter.